samuelgozlan/amplitude-dev-center/docs/data/destinations/intercom.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users updates are sent to Intercom") if you want to stream user and property updates to Intercom.
-When enabled, users are automatically created or updated in Intercom when they are created or updated in Amplitude via [HTTP V2 API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/) or [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/).
-Users aren't sent on a schedule or on-demand using this integration.
+To stream user and property updates to Intercom, enable **Send Users**.
+This setting creates or updates users in Intercom when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
+This integration doesn't support scheduled or on-demand updates.
 Each user is created as an [Intercom contact](https://developers.intercom.com/intercom-api-reference/reference/the-contact-model).

-(optional) In **Select additional properties**, select any user properties you want to send to Intercom.
-If you don't select any properties here, Amplitude doesn't send any.
-Whenever these properties are updated in Amplitude, they are sent to Intercom as [Intercom custom attributes](https://www.intercom.com/help/en/articles/179-send-custom-user-attributes-to-intercom/).
-Custom attributes must exist in Intercom. _Transformed user properties aren't supported._
+You can optionally select user properties to send to Intercom in the **Select additional properties** field.
+Amplitude sends only the properties you select and only when one of them is updated.
+Amplitude sends these properties as [Intercom custom attributes](https://www.intercom.com/help/en/articles/179-send-custom-user-attributes-to-intercom/). _This integration doesn't support transformed user properties_.

 ### Enable sync